clesleycode/python-vs-r/Python vs R.md

 In both, we’re applying a function across the dataframe columns.
 But in python, the mean method on dataframes will find the mean of each column by default.

 In R, taking the mean of string values will just result in NA – not available.
 However, we do need to ignore NA values when we take the mean (requiring us to pass na.rm=TRUE into the mean function).
 If we don’t, we end up with NA for the mean of columns like x3p..
 This column is three point percentage.
 Some players didn’t take three point shots, so their percentage is missing.
 If we try the mean function in R, we get NA as a response, unless we specify na.rm=TRUE, which ignores NA values when taking the mean.
-The .mean() method in Python already ignores these values by default.
+The `.mean()` method in Python already ignores these values by default.

 #### 2.3 Training & Test Data

-Since we'll be doing supervised machine learning later in this workshop, it’s a good idea to split the data into training and testing sets so we don’t overfit.
+Since we'll be doing supervised machine learning later in this workshop, we'll need to split the data into training and testing sets so we don’t overfit and are able to test for accuracy.

 ``` R
 trainRowCount <- floor(0.8 * nrow(nba))